bennydiamond/elegrp_spn10_esphome_template/README.md

 - Ability to enable local relay control fallback (switch paddles controls relay) on connectivity issues with Home Assistant
 - Ability to configure relay state on boot without reprogramming

+This is a leaner variant over the main template with a few components removed or modified:
+- Removed API encryption
+- Removed OTA password
+- Removed Web Server
+- Removed fallback Hotspot and captive portal

 # Initial device programming